 fbpx

-For long-term housing (such as public housing or private rental), you need to actively work with your local transitional housing manager (THM).
-Besides helping you solve your immediate housing problems, your THM gives you critical support when you are working out your long-term housing arrangements, whether you are applying for private rental or public housing.
+For long-term housing (such as public housing or private rental), you need to connect with your local housing Independent Access Point.
+Besides helping you solve your immediate housing problems, they provide critical support when you are working out your long-term housing arrangements, whether you are applying for private rental or public housing.

 The reality with THMs